 I'm a High School Graduate

 Being an Idaho high school graduate already researching Idaho counseling licensure requirements bodes well for your future.

 The next step you should be taking right now is to learn how you can enroll in a college or university and begin advancing your education.
-To become a Licensed Professional Counselor in Idaho, you will need to have eventually completed a master's program in counseling or a related field.
-However, right now you should be learning about associate's or bachelor's degree programs.
+To become a Licensed Professional Counselor in Idaho, you are required to complete a master's program in counseling or a related field.
+However, first you should be learning about associate or bachelor's degree programs.

 Click on the links below to browse schools offering programs in psychology and counseling.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.